one-dark/vscode-one-dark-theme/README.md

 ## Vivid Variant

-In addition to the default color pallette, this theme ships with a vivid variant which uses the [One Dark Vivid](https://atom.io/themes/one-dark-vivid-syntax) pallette.
+In addition to the default color palette, this theme ships with a vivid variant which uses the [One Dark Vivid](https://atom.io/themes/one-dark-vivid-syntax) palette.
 This can be enabled by selecting "One Dark Vivid" from the Color Theme dropdown in your VS Code settings.

 ![Vivid setting](https://user-images.githubusercontent.com/25914066/149454712-ecd04bab-5bf9-47b9-a4f3-6c04fbfcd6c8.png)